mehdidc/feed_forward_vqgan_clip/README.md

 - Thanks to [@crowsonkb](https://github.com/crowsonkb), code/models for CLOOB pre-trained on LAION-400M are based on [cloob-training](https://github.com/crowsonkb/cloob-training)
 - Thanks to [OpenCLIP](https://github.com/mlfoundations/open_clip) authors for code/models for CLIP pre-trained on LAION-400M and LAION-2B
 - Thanks to CompVis's net2net (https://github.com/CompVis/net2net), it was used to train text to image embedding priors
-- Modes were trained on [JURECA-DC](https://www.fz-juelich.de/en/news/archive/press-release/2021/2021-06-23-jureca-dc) supercomputer at Jülich Supercomputing Centre (JSC), many thanks for the compute provided to train the models.
+- Models were trained on [JURECA-DC](https://www.fz-juelich.de/en/news/archive/press-release/2021/2021-06-23-jureca-dc) supercomputer at Jülich Supercomputing Centre (JSC), many thanks for the compute provided to train the models.